SyedDanialImtiaz/my-FYP-2025/README.md

 - [❌] decrease face detection inaccuracy
 - [❌] make own datasets
 - [❌] find open source face swapper/deepfake program
+- [❌] if faces in frames are less than 0.5 sec, ignore the face

 ## How to Run Program